vladbalmos/mitzasql/README.md

 By default MitzaSQL stores connection credentials in plain text files in your home directory.
 If security is a concern you could store the file in an encrypted partition/directory and specify the path to the session file when the program starts using the `--sessions_file /path/to/sessions.ini` flag.
 Another option would be not to persist the connection credentials when creating a new session.

 # Performance & known issues
 Loading large datasets will slow down the rendering.
 By default, when opening a table screen only the first 100 records are loaded.
-The rest of the data is loaded on demand when scrolling down.
-When running queries with the SQL Query editor make sure you don't load large number of records or else your user experience might suffer.
+The rest of the data is loaded automatically when scrolling down.
+When running queries with the SQL Query editor make sure you don't load a large number of records or else your user experience might suffer.
 Columns resizing doesn't persist between sessions - will be fixed in the next version.

 # Dependencies